fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 `.anchor({ x: 0.5, y: 0.5 })` or `.anchor(0.5)`

-This will anchor the sprite according to the given x and y coordinates (or single number), effectively giving it an anchor of `{x: 0.5, y: 0.5}`.
+Anchors the sprite according to the given x and y coordinates, or uniformly based on a single number.

 ### Center

 `.center()`

-This will center the sprite on the given location, effectively giving it an anchor of `{x: 0.5, y: 0.5}`.
+Centers the sprite on the given location, effectively giving it an anchor of `{x: 0.5, y: 0.5}`.

-**Note:** If this is used, it will override the anchor set by Aim Towards, which is to set the sprite on the outermost edge of the location of the location the sprite is played at.
+**Note:** If this is used, it will override the anchor set by Aim Towards, which sets the sprite's anchor to the location the sprite is played at.

 ### Random rotation

 `.randomRotation()` or `.randomRotation(inBool)`

-This will cause the sprite to have a random rotation, which means it should **not** be used with `.reachTowards()`.
+Causes the sprite to have a random rotation, which means it should **not** be used with `.reachTowards()`.

-**Note:** If this is used, it will override the anchor set by Aim Towards, which is to set the sprite on the outermost edge of the location of the location the sprite is played at.

-### Randomize mirror (X and Y)
+### Randomize mirror

 `.randomizeMirrorX()` or `.randomizeMirrorX(inBool)`

 `.randomizeMirrorY()` or `.randomizeMirrorY(inBool)`

-This will cause the sprite to have a randomized flipped X or Y scale (if the scale on that axis was 1, it can become 1 or -1, effectively mirroring the sprite).
+Causes the sprite to have a randomized flipped X or Y scale (if the scale on that axis was 1, it can become 1 or -1, effectively mirroring the sprite).

 This is applied at the end of all the other scaling effects, including `.reachTowards()` and `.scale()`.

+### Fade in

+`.fadeIn(500)`

+Causes the effect to fade in when played

-### Delay
+### Fade out

-`.delay(1000)` or `.delay(500, 1000)`

-This will delay the effect from being played for a set amount of milliseconds.
-If given a second number, a random delay between the two numbers will be generated.
+`.fadeOut(500)`

+Causes the effect to fade out at the end of the effect's duration

 ## Sound methods

-### Repeats

-`.repeats(inRepetitions, inRepeatDelayMin, inRepeatDelayMax)`

-This will cause the sound to be repeated `inRepetitions` times, with an optional delay.
-This currently only functions on Effects and Sounds (under review).

-As an option, you can give it `inRepeatDelayMin` for a static delay between repetitions, or `inRepeatDelayMin` and `inRepeatDelayMax` for a random delay between each call.

 ### File